The Holy Family – A Kind of School

 I can’t even begin to enumerate the many valuable life lessons I learned through my own upbringing, lessons that have allowed me to live a rich life and to thrive, even in the midst of personal health challenges and the ordinary challenges that are a part of family life in our culture.

 All recent Pontiffs have had a special concern for the family.
-Pope Francis released a major document in April 2016.
+Pope Francis released a major document several years ago.
 Amoris Laetitia (The Joy of Love) is a warm and pastoral look at the family and offers encouragement to all who struggle to understand family and the issues in our culture that effect it.

 One of my favourite aspects is its tone of welcome.
 For instance, the church should avoid judging people and imposing rules that don’t consider the very real struggles in family life.
 People are encouraged to live by the Gospel and to be welcomed into a church that appreciates their struggles and offers mercy.